sjfke/tomcat-containers/wharf/BUILD.md

 Eclipse will use this copy not the one installed earlier avoiding `Admin`, and `Deployment` configuration.

 Look at *Step 5* onwards in reference (2) above, to ensure all is OK.

+Check `Project Explorer` > `Tomcat` > `Tomcat v9 Server at localhost`, it is likely that the `tomcat-users.xsd` is missing.

+Download [tomcat-users.xsd](https://github.com/apache/tomcat/blob/main/conf/tomcat-users.xsd) and add it to the folder.

 ### 3. Writing Model Class